 Know when to apologize

 Sometimes being right isn’t as important as being compassionate.
 Whereas conflicts with your significant other will vary, not every argument is a challenge that needs to be won.
-Don’t get me wrong, we aren’t telling you to take blame for everything, but instead, decide which battles are worth fighting for.
+Don’t get me wrong, we aren’t telling you to take the blame for everything, but instead, decide which battles are worth fighting for.
 Although there’s glory in knowing you’re right, there’s maturity in apologizing during an argument that isn’t as important as the person you’re arguing with.

 Keep a monthly date night